 A Nation Comes to a Standstill

-Although July 15, 1976 is a day that the community of Chowchilla would like to forget forever, it is a piece of Chowchilla’s history.
-It was a crime that transfixed the nation and affected many people in our quiet farming community.
+Although July 15, 1976, is a day that the community of Chowchilla would like to forget forever, it is a piece of Chowchilla’s history.
+The crime transfixed the nation and affected many people in our quiet farming community.
 The following information was gathered from printed newspaper accounts:

-On July 15, 1976, a busload of children aged 5 to 14, and their school bus driver, Ed Ray (then 55), were abducted on a country road in Madera County about 4 p.m. on their way back from a swim outing at the fairgrounds.
-The bus was later found empty covered with bamboo and brush in a drainage ditch nine miles west of town.
-The victims, 19 girls and seven boys, along with Ray, were driven around for 11 hours in two vans before being entombed in a moving van buried in a Livermore rock quarry.
+On July 15, 1976, a busload of children aged 5 to 14 and their school bus driver, Ed Ray (then 55), were abducted on a country road in Madera County at about 4 p.m. on their way back from a swim outing on the fairgrounds.
+The bus was later found empty, covered with bamboo and brush in a drainage ditch nine miles west of town.
+The victims, 19 girls and seven boys, along with Ray, were driven around for 11 hours in two vans before being entombed in a moving van and buried in a Livermore rock quarry.

-After 16 hours underground in a 8 foot by 16 foot space, the victims dug their way out and were found in a remote area near the Shadow Cliffs East Bay Regional Park.
-They were then taken to the nearby Santa Rita Rehabilitation Center, where they were pronounced in good condition.
-The children and their bus driver returned safely to Chowchilla by a police escorted bus shortly before dawn on July 17, 1976.
+After 16 hours underground in an 8-foot by 16-foot space, two of the older children and Ray were able to escape after digging themselves out with only their hands, cutting themselves along the way.
+The 27 were found in a remote area near the Shadow Cliffs East Bay Regional Park and were then taken to the nearby Santa Rita Rehabilitation Center, where they were pronounced in good condition.
+The children and their bus driver returned safely to Chowchilla by a police-escorted bus shortly before dawn on July 17, 1976.

-On November 5, a Madera County judge ordered the trial be moved from Madera County and on November 10, it was assigned to Alameda County.
-In 1977, on July 25, Woods and the Schoenfelds pled guilty to 27 counts of kidnapping for ransom and the prosecution dropped 18 counts of robbery.
-Then on December 15, 1977, a Superior Court judge found the trio guilty of three counts of kidnapping with bodily harm, which normally carries a mandatory sentence of life in prison without possibility of parole.
+On November 5, a Madera County judge ordered the trial be moved from Madera County, and on November 10, it was assigned to Alameda County.
+In 1977, on July 25, Woods and the Schoenfelds pled guilty to 27 counts of kidnapping for ransom, and the prosecution dropped 18 counts of robbery.
+Then, on December 15, 1977, a Superior Court judge found the trio guilty of three counts of kidnapping with bodily harm, which usually carries a mandatory sentence of life in prison without the possibility of parole.

 Remembering The Tragedy

-Today the bus kidnapping event is still remembered with strong emotion.
-A simple granite monument dedicated to the victims is located adjacent to the Chowchilla Police Department to mark where the victims were reunited with their families.
-On February 26, 2015, Edward Ray’s birthday, the City of Chowchilla officially renamed and dedicated the City’s largest park, and home to many youth activities, Edward "Ed" Ray as a lasting tribute to this local hero.
+Today, the bus kidnapping event is still remembered with strong emotion.
+A granite monument dedicated to the victims is located adjacent to the Chowchilla Police Department to mark where the victims were reunited with their families.
+On February 26, 2015, Edward Ray’s birthday, the City of Chowchilla officially renamed and dedicated the City’s largest park and home to many youth activities as Edward Ray Park.